Azure/azure-quickstart-templates/201-vmss-linux-nat/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a simple VM Scale Set of Linux VMs using the latest patched version of Ubuntu Linux 15.10 or 14.02.2-LTS.
-These VMs are behind a load balancer with NAT rules that let you connect to vm i by connecting via ssh on port 50000 + i of the public IP in the deployment.
-For example, to connect to the 0th VM, you could use the following command:
+To connect from the load balancer to a VM in the scale set, you would go to the Azure Portal, find the load balancer of your scale set, examine the NAT rules, then connect using the NAT rule you want.
+For example, if there is a NAT rule on port 50000, you could use the following command to connect to that VM:

 ssh -p 50000 {username}@{public-ip-address}